Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Zapatistas on the 26th anniversary of the uprising, by Anya Briy, 2020.
 Source: openDemocracy.

 In the early hours of January 1, 1994, masked and armed EZLN insurgents marched down from the Indigenous highlands of Chiapas and took control of four important cities in the state, including its largest one, San Cristóbal de las Casas.
 As some Zapatista rebels engaged the Mexican army and police in gunfights, others distributed flyers, delivered speeches, and burned public records thought to be harmful to Indigenous farmers.
-As Mexican forces launched a counterattack, the rebels retreated to the mountains and jungles they had emerged from, preparing their next moves.
+As Mexican forces launched a counterattack, the rebels retreated to the mountains and jungles from whence they came, preparing their next moves.

-The Zapatista uprising was not impulsive; it was the result of years of planning and preparation.
+However, the Zapatista uprising was not an impulsive action.
+It was the result of years of planning and preparation.
 The roots of this movement can be found in 500 years of colonial exploitation in the largely Mayan regions of Chiapas, as well as the leftist uprisings in the urban areas of Mexico during the late 20th century.

 In the summer of 1983, two revolutionary movements converged in the remote Lacandon Jungle of Chiapas.
 Local Maya peasants, who had been deprived of their lands and rights for centuries, joined with urban intellectual guerrilla militants of the National Liberation Front (FLN), who had recently arrived in Chiapas after fleeing state repression in the cities.
 The Maya aimed to put an end to the historical injustices of colonialism and its impact on the majority-Indigenous highlands of Chiapas.
 The Marxist guerrillas aimed to spark a proletarian revolutionary fervor by channeling the traditional grievances of the Maya.
-Together, they founded the EZLN and, by the early 1990s, had begun gathering weapons and setting up concealed training camps in the jungles of Chiapas.
+Together, they founded the EZLN.

 Get the latest articles delivered to your inbox